theassyrian/vlingo-xoom/vlingo-xoom-examples/domain-microservice/README.md

 ![](https://imgur.com/RtkcJfE.png)

-This example has three applications, as shown in the diagram.
+This example has four applications, as shown in the diagram.

 - Discovery Service (Spring Cloud Netflix Eureka)
   - Service registry